tbroyer/ocspd/README.md

 ROADMAP

-1. command-line tool updating OCSP response for one certificate at a time, replacing `openssl ocsp` or the more complete [`hapos-upd`] script (but without the part that's specific to HAProxy)
+1. *DONE* command-line tool updating OCSP response for one certificate at a time, replacing `openssl ocsp` or the more complete [`hapos-upd`] script (but without the part that's specific to HAProxy)
 2. handle many certificates; provide a _hook_ mechanism to notify